mdunlap1/Routine/readme.md

 will not (at this point) automatically update the due date.

-- The columns in main view and elsewhere are sortable, however dates are sorted lexicographically, so unless the user a format where lexicographical sorting is the same as chronological sorting, for example 2023-05-30 type formatting, the results will be contrary to intuition.
+- The columns in main view and elsewhere are sortable, however dates are sorted lexicographically, so unless the user uses a format where lexicographical sorting is the same as chronological sorting, for example 2023-05-30 type formatting, the results will be contrary to intuition.